james7780/Jumpong-V3/README.md

 It's still closer to a demo than a full game.

-Use the * and # keys on the 5200 controller to choose between joystick and paddle control.
+Use the * key on the 5200 controller to choose between joystick and paddle control.
+Use the # key on the 5200 controller to choose between human and CPU (AI) opponent.

 NOT TESTED ON A REAL 5200!
+Keyboard read code needs some attention too.

 The source code is included in case you want to fix any bugs, get it running on a real 5200, or improve it.
 If you do, please notify me.